 What is an ATM card?

 An ATM card looks like a debit or credit card, but its functionality is very different.
-Consumers usually receive an ATM card when they open a bank account in order to get access to their funds without having to get service from a teller.
+Consumers usually receive an ATM card when they open a bank account, giving them access to their funds without having to get service from a teller.
 That’s convenient because you won’t have to stand in line at the bank, and you can manage your account at any time (not only during the bank’s business hours).

 Pros and cons of an ATM card